 Some users have also complained about quality control on the probes, the company is quick to fix any issues but if you get a stinker right before a big event you’re not going to be too happy.

 If you want a cheap thermometer with wireless capabilities for the occasional big, slow-cooking piece of meat then the OT008 is a fantastic addition to your toolset.
-However, if that price tag still makes a little too unattainable, then browse for some Amazon coupons to see if you can increase your savings.
 It’s pretty much ideal for roasts, tri-tip, and other large chunks of meat where simply judging how they’re cooked by the outside or time taken can lead to it being over or undercooked.

 If you want something which is amazingly precise or will allow you to virtually automate a smorgasbord for friends and family, however, you’re going to want to invest a little bit more cash and go with something else.